Low-is/3D-CT-scans-image-classification/README.md

      - The biggest values from each region along the image are retained.
 3. Fully connected (Dense) layer:
      - After enough convolution + pooling layers, next you flatten the 2D feature maps into a 1D vector.
      - A fully connected layer is where each neuron receives input from all neurons in the previous layer.
-Flattening converts the multi-dimensional output of the convolutional and pooling layers into a one-dimensional vector, preparing it for inout into a fully-connected (dense) layer.
+Flattening converts the multi-dimensional output of the convolutional and pooling layers into a one-dimensional vector, preparing it for input into a fully-connected (dense) layer.

 Lung cancer is hte 3rd most common cancer in the U.S. and is the leading cause of cancer-related deaths.
 It is a hetergenous disease categorized into two main kinds:
 - Non-small cell lung cancer (NSCLC)